On Campus Activities Westmont College Student Association (WCSA)

 *This network includes Westmont alumni, faculty, staff, and current students.

 |Equity and Diversity Manager

 |Ocean View/Off Campus Rep

 WCSA is proud to sponsor the "Take a Professor to Lunch Program."
 This long-standing tradition is supported by student fee dollars in order to encourage students to connect with faculty outside of the classroom.
 Students can also opt to take a professor to coffee at Ritchies.

 How it Works

-- Arrange a meeting time with the professor you want to get to know
+- Arrange a meeting time with your professor

 - Complete the online form

-- Students may take any full time Westmont faculty or staff member to lunch using this program
+- Students may take any full time Westmont faculty or staff member to lunch or Ritchie's using this program

-- Students off the meal plan may have their meals covered up to three times per semester while taking a professor to lunch
+- Students off the meal plan may have their lunches covered up to three times per semester while using this program

 Any Westmont student, faculty or staff member is eligible to submit a funding request to WCSA.
 WCSA strives to utilize its budget to meet the needs of our campus and our student body.
 Past proposals have included funding the purchase of fruit trees for the Westmont garden and partnering with the library to provide coffee and snacks during finals week.
 Funds have also supported student initiated events such as film festivals and movie screenings.